gnsmrky/pytorch-fast-neural-style-onnxjs/README.md

 4. **Dynamic tensor shapes exported by PyTorch ONNX is *very* large and hogs memory like hell.**
    * If any op node depends on input/out tensor shape dynamically when doing inferencing, the result ONNX model graph can be absurdly huge (.onnx file at ~350MB) and highly complex (Composed of multiple `Reshape` and `Gather` ops).
 Although still works, it is not practical to use such model files in web browsers.

+## Tactical ways to workaround all roadblocks
+It is frustrating for a deep learning beginner, like me, to go through various frameworks, model formats, model conversions, when developing and deploying a deep learning application.
+Usually a deep learning framework comes with various examples.
+Running such examples within the accompanied framework is usually ok.
+Running examples in another framework, however, requires model conversion and the knowledge about the target framework.

+One technique is to minimize the changes in both PyTorch and ONNX.js as both frameworks are being updated frequently.
+This is true particularly for ONNX.js as it is still in heavy development cycles.

+Doing so also limits the changes in just one place: PyTorch's fast-neural-style example.  *A crucial technique for rapid iterative cycles.*

+Thus, steps being followed:
+1. The only change for PyTorch is to change the default ONNX export opset level from 9 to 7.
+   * So the exported .onnx file runs in ONNX.js.
+2. **No changes needed for ONNX.js.**
+   * ONNX.js should work as-is.
+3. In PyTorch fast-neural-style, break down the un-supported `InstanceNorm` and `Upsample` ops to basic ops.
+   * Rewrite using the basic ops and make sure the ops run correctly in ONNX.js.
+   * Optimize the re-written ops so the performance is optimal in ONNX.js.
+(Involves repeative tries with different basic ops and benchmark in ONNX.js.)
+4. Make sure the pre-trained PyTorch weights and models (.pth and .model files) can still be used.
+   * _So no re-training is needed._

 For details, please see [gnsmrky's PyTorch fast-neural-style for ONNX.js repo](www.github.com)

 ## Run inference locally with `node.js`